Skip to main content

 Introduction

-element is used to define more menus in VIA.
+The menus element adds menus to VIA.
 It can contain one or more of the following built-in UI definitions:

 and/or a definition of custom UI, i.e. explicitly defining all the UI controls required.